purv07/DevTrex/README.md

    - `https://localhost:8081` (if using HTTPS)

 3. Go to **"User & Authentication"** > **"Social Connections"**
-4. Click on **"Google"** and ensure it's enabled
+4. Click on **"LinkedIn"** and ensure it's enabled
-5. In Google OAuth settings, add these redirect URLs:
+5. In LinkedIn OAuth settings, add these redirect URLs:
    - `http://localhost:8081`
    - `http://localhost:19006`
    - Your actual development server URL

-### Step 4: Enable Google OAuth
+### Step 4: Enable LinkedIn OAuth

 1. In Clerk Dashboard, go to **"User & Authentication"** > **"Social Connections"**
-2. Enable **Google** OAuth provider
+2. Enable **LinkedIn** OAuth provider
-3. Configure your Google OAuth credentials (Client ID and Secret)
+3. Configure your LinkedIn OAuth credentials (Client ID and Secret)

 ### Step 5: Run the App